dotnet/runtime/docs/coreclr/project-docs/dotnet-standards.md

 The C++/CLI language was standardized as [ECMA 372](http://www.ecma-international.org/publications/standards/Ecma-372.htm) in 2005.

-EMCA 372 is supported by the .NET Framework, but not .NET Core.
+ECMA 372 is supported by the .NET Framework, but not .NET Core.

 **ECMA 372 Resources**